 Inuksuk Drum Dancers

-With the assistance of the RCMP Foundation and the hard work of the performers, the Inuksuk Drum Dancers will be sharing traditional and contemporary Inuit songs in Inuktitut, throat songs, and choreographed drum dances with an international audience.
+With the assistance of the RCMP Foundation, the Inuksuk Drum Dancers recently shared traditional and contemporary Inuit songs in Inuktitut, throat songs, and choreographed drum dances with an international audience.

-The event will be taking place from June 29 through July 4, 2024, at the Harbour VOICES International Festival of Collective Singing Traditions in St. John’s, Newfoundland.
+The event took place from June 29 through July 4, 2024, at the Harbour VOICES International Festival of Collective Singing Traditions in St. John’s, Newfoundland.
 Harbour VOICES is an innovative, six-day celebration of diverse singing traditions from around the globe.

-This contribution will provide a wonderful opportunity for these young artists to show their culture—and their unique singing and drumming talents—to the world.
+This contribution provided a wonderful opportunity for these young artists to show their culture—and their unique singing and drumming talents—to the world.
 It’s also the perfect opportunity for RCMP members to show their support for this important and iconic Indigenous dance troupe.

 “Mary Piercey-Lewis, their teacher, teaches them leadership at the same time, teaching them how to support their community, how to volunteer, how to better their community.
 To me, that’s super important when it comes to supporting a group like this,” said Chief Supt.
 Andrew Blackadar., Commanding Officer of the RCMP in Nunavut.

-The $3,000 donation from the RCMP Foundation will help the 24 students and six Inuit tradition-bearers cover the high cost of accommodations and travel for the troupe, their instruments and their wardrobes.
+The $3,000 donation from the RCMP Foundation helped the 24 students and six Inuit tradition-bearers cover the high cost of accommodations and travel for the troupe, their instruments and their wardrobes.

 Piikani Nation Mural